Anniepoo/swiplchrtut/index.md

 ============ end of topics, this is the old stuff (useful) ==========

 TODO

-Radioactive example
-we have some isotope americium_241 which decays to neptunium_237 and helium_4.

-we init some americium into system,

-then add a tick constraint, and write some chr rules so on every tick you get decay, with the decay being independent for each atom (so you get the usual decay curve).

 when prolog encounters a chr constraint as a goal it acts like it's encountered a clp(x)